Lomeli12/Notepad-Sharp/readme.markdown

 Notepad# uses a few additional open-source componets:

    1. the Scintilla project provides the core of the editor(http://www.scintilla.org/).
-   2. ScintillaNET allows Scintilla to be used within a .NET application.(http://www.codeplex.com/ScintillaNET)
+   2. ScintillaNET allows Scintilla to be used within a .NET application(http://www.codeplex.com/ScintillaNET),
+   3. GUP(Generic Updater for Win32) that allows Notepad# to update.(http://gup-win32.tuxfamily.org/)

 Please visit the home pages of these projects to learn more.